Karen J. Rooney, Ph.D.

 to develop an outline or write a rough draft.

-The wheels provide structure to brainstorm
+The wheels provide structure to brainstorm ideas, organize

-student actually produces the written language.
-Therefore,
+produces the written language.
+Therefore, the student

-meet the demands of the assignment:
+the demands of the assignment:

-Test Essay - One wheel with the question
+Test Essay - One wheel with the question in the center

-Paragraph - Three wheels with the topic
+Paragraph - Three wheels with the topic sentence in the

-ideas in the second and the clincher sentence in the third.
+second and the clincher sentence in the third.

-Composition - Five wheels for introduction,
+Composition - Five wheels for introduction, three main

-three main ideas and conclusion.
+ideas and conclusion.

-Research Paper - Five basic wheels but
+Research Paper - Five basic wheels but additional sets

-elaborate organizational structure for a very long paper.
+structure for a very long paper.

 Insert Figure 4 about here